webxdc/website/src-docs/get_started.md

 support [webxdc apps](https://webxdc.org/apps), which run on both messengers without any change.

-If you have one of those messengers installed you can jump start developing with the following example.
+If you have one of those messengers installed you can start developing with the following example.

 ## A simple example